Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Introduction

 \section{Introduction}

-Stochastic control formulations are extensively utilized in the modeling, design, and optimization of systems influenced by probabilistic dynamics.
+Stochastic optimal control formulations are extensively utilized in the modeling, design, and optimization of systems influenced by probabilistic dynamics.
 These formulations play a crucial role across various fields within operations research and management disciplines.
-Notable applications of stochastic control can be seen in finance \citep{merton1976pricing_with_jump}, communication systems \citep{yuksel2013networked_control}, manufacturing and operations management \citep{tse1997admission_control, porteus2002inventory}, as well as energy systems \citep{foschini1993power_control}.
-A key aspect common to these applications is the use of a continuous state space, which provides a robust and flexible environment for formulating complex system dynamics.
-This facilitates the development of realistic dynamic models that accurately reflect the underlying systems, thereby enhancing system management and operational efficiency.
+Notable applications of stochastic control can be seen in finance \citep{merton1976pricing_with_jump}, supply chain management \citep{wagner2018robust}, communication systems \citep{yuksel2013networked_control}, manufacturing and operations management \citep{tse1997admission_control, porteus2002inventory}, as well as energy systems \citep{foschini1993power_control}.
+Modeling such systems naturally leads to the use of continuous state spaces, supporting high-resolution dynamic models that accurately capture the underlying system dynamics.

-The underlying state dynamics of a large class of stochastic control problems can be described by the following recursion Here, \( X_t \) is the state of the system at time \( t \), and \( \{W_t : t \geq 1\} \) is a sequence of random variables that are independent and identically distributed (i.i.d.), representing the exogenous randomness that underlies the stochasticity of the system.
-The action \( A_t \) taken at time \( t \) is based on the information that the controller has accumulated up to that point.
-Then, a reward \( r(X_t, A_t) \) is realized.
-The goal is to maximize the cumulative infinite horizon \( \alpha \)-discounted reward, for some $\alpha\in(0,1)$.
-In this setting, it is well-known that Markov policies, which base decisions solely on the current state \( X_t \), are optimal.
-Furthermore, the dynamic programming principle characterizes this optimality through the Bellman equation, describing the optimal value function and an associated optimal Markov policy.

-The Bellman equation can be equivalently expressed using transition probabilities, rather than relying on the specific function \( f \).
-This is the standard formulation in the theory of Markov Decision Processes (MDPs).
-Although stochastic control and MDP formulations are equivalent in terms of modeling expressiveness and optimization, assuming a known form of $f$, as we have in this paper, presents significant advantages for statistical learning when the distribution of \(\{W_t : t \geq 0\}\) is unknown.
-Specifically, this allows for simultaneous learning across all states when the random variables \( W_t \) are observed.
-Fortunately, as listed above, there is a wide range of learning and dynamic decision-making settings for which the stochastic control formulation is natural.
-This is especially the case for environments with continuous state spaces, aligning with the objective of this paper.
-The following overviews of examples will illustrate scenarios where these key features are present.
-The detailed versions are presented in Section \ref{sec:app}.